 Culture of Nepal

-Despite being a small country in size, Nepal has a lot to offer when it comes to the richness in culture and cultural heritage of Nepal.
+Despite being a small country in size, Nepal has a lot to offer when it comes to the richness of culture and cultural heritage of Nepal.

 Cultural Diversity of Nepal